-Ticket sales for performance events hit a sour note late Wednesday night as Ticketfly’s website became defaced and a hacker claimed to have seized its customer database.
+The Ticketfly data breach hit headlines today.
+Ticket sales for performance events went south late Wednesday night as Ticketfly’s website became defaced and a hacker claimed to have seized its customer database.

 Ticketfly’s website was still down as of late Thursday afternoon.
 When it became compromised, the hacker posted an image of a Guy Fawkes mask, with the message, “Ticketfly HacKeD By IsHaKdZ,” along with “Your Security Down im Not Sorry.”